cwchentw/lightweight-cms/content/basic-usage.md

   * [PHP Code Sniffer](https://github.com/squizlabs/PHP_CodeSniffer) (for linting)
   * [PHPMD](https://phpmd.org/) (for linting)

 We develop mdcms on openSUSE Leap mostly.
-Any major GNU/Linux distribution should suffice to host a mdcms-based website.
+Any major GNU/Linux distribution should suffice to host a mdcms site.

 If you are not interested in developing mdcms itself, you still require Composer to install other dependency packages for mdcms.